agreenbhm/TikTok-Launcher/README.md

 5. In Termux, install `adb` via `pkg` command.
 6. Copy `adb_port.sh` and `launch_tiktok.py` to the home directory in Termux.
 7. Import 3 Tasker profile files (`*.prf.xml`) into Tasker.
-8. Verify/change specified browser package within Tasker task to point to browser of choice (Samsung Internet is the one currently selected).
+8. Verify/change default browser package within Tasker `TikTok` task (the `Send Intent` step, at the end) to point to browser of choice (Samsung Internet, ie `com.sec.android.app.sbrowser` is the one currently selected; to specify Google Chrome change this to `com.android.chrome`).
 9. (If managed/work profile doesn't already exist) Install `Island` (https://play.google.com/store/apps/details?id=com.oasisfeng.island&hl=en&gl=US&pli=1).
     * If profile already exists determine profile ID number and update `launch_tiktok.py`, on the line that mentions `--user 10`.
 Change 10 to whatever the profile ID number is.
 10. Enable ADB wireless via Developer Tools.